 We wish we did!
 We have photographs of many homes in the community, but not all of them.
-The photographs we do have are catalogued by address and can be viewed with an in-person visit to the Town Historian's Office.
-You may fource com and also send us an email at historian@townofaurora.com, and we can let you know if we have photographs of your home.
+The photographs we do have are catalogued by address and can be viewed with an in-person visit to the Historian's Office.
+You may also send us an email at historian@townofaurora.com, and we can let you know if we have photographs of your home.